 Add Probiotics and Fiber to Your Daily Regimen

 Second thing that you can do, add on to your Organixx is to grab the ProBiotixx+™ .
-This has one amazing probiotic and it is built as one of the most comprehensive gut-repairing digestive-process-rebuilding probiotic.
+This has one amazing probiotic and it is billed as one of the most comprehensive gut-repairing digestive-process-rebuilding probiotic.
 There’s a multitude of probiotics.
 And you can add in probiotic-rich foods like kefir or kimchi or some of the fermented foods like sauerkraut or beet kvass.
 Those are all going to be beneficial, but I recommend definitely adding ProBiotixx+™ to your mix.

 Similarly, when you take a probiotic, we need the food for the probiotic to support that.
 That includes individuals that might be making their own nut yogurts or nut kefirs or adding in probiotics like this here at Organixx.
 What you need to do is add in fiber, but there’s a special fiber called inulin, or chicory root is what we call it.
 You can drink chicory root tea.
 It’s a powder that you can add in.
 We sprinkle it into a lot of our gluten-free baked products that I make here for our family.
-I add it into sometimes my coffee and I will add it into teas and liquid items that I’m consuming, soups and things like that.
-So fiber is really key.
+I add it into sometimes my coffee and I will add it into teas and liquid items that I’m consuming – soups and things like that.
+So, fiber is really key.

 Support Your Liver through Detoxification

 Now, the other thing that is really, really essential for your gut is we need to help support your liver’s production of bile.
-Bile is one of the most important byproducts of the liver and it is a healing sensing type of liquid, very based in nature, but it has this amazing capacity to heal and protect the single-cell lining of your small intestine.
+Bile is one of the most important byproducts of the liver and it is a healing, sudsing type of liquid, very basic in nature, but it has this amazing capacity to heal and protect the single-cell lining of your small intestine.
 Often with psoriasis and eczema or any of the autoimmune disorders apart from skin, so Hashimoto’s, RA, Sjogren’s disease.
 These are all, we look back into the small intestine and the lining of the small intestine being irritated, inflamed, and we call it leaky gut, it’s often common.

 One of the most important ways to help support your body’s healing of that irritated small intestinal lining is to add in liver detoxing, particularly dandelion.
-So eating dandelion greens in your salad, juicing dandelion, you can add in dandelion tea.
+So, eating dandelion greens in your salad, juicing dandelion, you can add in dandelion tea.
 I love dandelion tea because if you’re a coffee drinker, you can make a great switch and drink dandelion tea.
 It’s very rich and rooted, but it’s very powerful and invigorating the liver’s bile production.
 The more bile you have, the greater the healing you’re going to employ by also reducing the anti-inflammatory and the allergens of dairy, gluten, and soy.
 And then by adding the ProBiotixx+™, you are going to really, really fortify your gut healing.

 Apply Topical Anti-Inflammatory to Irritated Skin

 The other thing that is common is that we’ll see inflammation.
-So that skin-related inflammation, you might have kind of a red patch, it’s inflamed.
+So, that skin-related inflammation, you might have kind of a red patch, it’s inflamed.
 It might be itchy and painful at the same time.
-What I like to recommend is a cellular-based anti-inflammatory, and the Magi-Complexx here at Organixx is one of my favorites.
+What I like to recommend is a cellular-based anti-inflammatory, and the Joint & Muscle Care here at Organixx is one of my favorites.
 This has a trio of the gifts of the Magi and they are equally beneficial internally.
 And then you can also apply topically the oil to the area or areas that are inflamed.
 And I recommend using, mixing a carrier oil or even an almond or even olive oil.
 You can mix a few drops in and apply topically.
 That’ll ease the topical inflammation, but you can also take the supplementation.
 I love pairing those up.